 It was also pointed out that the tax would be administered on the bases of self-declaration, audit and complaint response.
 The principal residences – either by owner, licensee (such as a family member), or tenanted– generally will not be subject to the tax.

 Though, the owners will have to declare their principal residence or tenancy.
 If audited, these owners will also have to prove that the home is or was the principal residence for himself by using a driver’s license, BCID, completed home owner grant, tenancy agreement or similar documents.

-The details of the tax, its determinations and implementation will be thoroughly discussed along with various scenarios and be made public by the end of fall.
-Lastly, it has been made very clear that if home owners d not declare a reason for their empty property, they are automatically charged the empty homes tax.
+The details of the Vancouver property tax, its determinations and implementation will be thoroughly discussed along with various scenarios and be made public by the end of fall.
+Lastly, it has been made very clear that if home owners do not declare a reason for their empty property, they are automatically charged the empty home tax.